Member Accounts in MyRotary and DACdb are necessary to access some Website areas.

 Every successful Rotary district is comprised of strong people that are part of the district leadership team and it is no different in Rotary District 6880.
 This team includes the District Governor, Governor-Elect, and District Governor Nominee.
 These leaders along, with past and future leaders that include assistant governors, district committee chairs, and past governors help our district thrive.

 It’s not surprising that one of Howard’s Rotary mantras is “All In.”
-Howard Eddy is a District 6880 Leadership Academy graduate; District RLI graduate; District RLI facilitator; Past Disaster Relief Chair 2014-15; past District Conference Co-Chair & past Mid-year Chair; Multiple PHF; charter Polio Society member; past District AG; past District AG Coord.; MS-PETS Facilitator; District DG Selection Committee member 2017-18; past District “Rotarian of the Year” 2017-18; past District RLI Faculty Chair 2019-22; and District Visioning Team member.
+Howard is a District 6880 Leadership Academy graduate; District RLI graduate; Past District RLI Chair; Past Disaster Relief Chair 2014-15; past District Conference Co-Chair & past Mid-year Chair; Multiple PHF; charter End Polio Society member; past District AG; past District AG Coordinator; MS-PETS Facilitator; District DG Selection Committee member 2017-18; past District 6880 “Rotarian of the Year” 2017-18; and a District Visioning Team member.

 Professionally, Howard began his career in college.
-He will tell you that first summer he worked “trucking” potatoes from the sheds to rail cars and decided that working the sheds in 110 degree summers wasn’t for him.
-A couple of early professors pointed him toward a public safety career in Juvenile Probation.
+A couple of early professors pointed him toward a public safety career beginning in Juvenile Probation.
 After college, he became crime scene investigator, a Deputy Sheriff, and later moved up the ranks to a Sergeant-level Investigator.
-His assignments have included: Joint agency (federal/state/local) task force commander; Homicide, white-collar crime, gangs & major narcotics cases as case supervisor where his collateral assignments included serving as an aircraft FLIR operator and conducting air surveillance and wire taps.
-Another assignment was to I.A./Professional Standards where he served as an officer involved critical incident response team leader directing the investigations into agencies across the more than 8,000 sq. miles of his office’s jurisdiction.
+His past assignments have included: Joint agency (federal/state/local) task force commander; Homicide & violent crimes, white-collar crime, gangs & major narcotics cases as case supervisor where his collateral assignments included serving as an aircraft FLIR operator conducting air surveillance and court ordered electronic wiretap investigations.
+Another assignment was to I.A./Professional Standards where he served as an officer involved critical incident response team leader directing confidential investigations into agencies across the more than 8,000 sq. miles of his office’s jurisdiction.

 I have been a Rotarian since May, 1997.
 I first joined the Auburn Rotary Club where I served on several committees and participated in club projects.
 During 2010-2011 Rotary Year I served as Club Secretary to be followed the next year by President Elect followed by President.
 However, in June of 2011 due to a schedule change of our club meeting times which conflicted with my job schedule I had to resign from the Auburn Rotary Club.
 Not wanting to leave Rotary, I immediately joined the Lee County Sunrise Rotary Club which had a meeting time which never conflicts with my job.